draios/sysdig/README.md

 Documentation / Support
 ---
-[Visit the wiki] (https://github.com/draios/sysdig/wiki) for full documentation on sysdig and its APIs:
+[Visit the wiki] (https://github.com/draios/sysdig/wiki) for full documentation on sysdig and its APIs.

-For support using sysdig, please contact [the official mailing list] (https://groups.google.com/forum/#!forum/sysdig):
+For support using sysdig, please contact [the official mailing list] (https://groups.google.com/forum/#!forum/sysdig).

 Join the Community
 ---